 - A student must have the written approval of their program advisor to register for any course that will satisfy a requirement of their degree program. - A student must have specific written permission of their program advisor to register at a different institution for any course that will satisfy a requirement of their degree program. - A student may not attempt a CE Department course without satisfying all current requisite requirements.
 A prerequisite course requirement is satisfied by earning a grade of C or better.
-A co-requisite course requirement is satisfied by earning a grade of C or better or by concurrent enrollment in the course at UTA. - A student may not drop a course which is co-requisite to a CE Department course without also dropping the CE Department course. - No professional program courses may be attempted until the student is admitted into the professional program or obtains the written permission of the Departmental Chair.
+A co-requisite course requirement is satisfied by earning a grade of C or better or by concurrent enrollment in the course at UTA. - A student may not drop a course which is co-requisite to a CE Department course without also dropping the CE Department course. - No professional program courses may be attempted until the student is admitted into the professional program or obtains the written permission of their program advisor for one semester or obtains the written permission of the program advisor and Department Chair for any subsequent enrollment.